 - Now drain them out and serve hot with any chutney or ketchup.
 This is very filling and incredibly delicious.
 Enjoy.

 - For appe pan, heat it after brushing the holes with oil.
 Use a spoon to spoon in vada portions.
 Lightly brush with oil.
 Cover and cook on low to medium heat till one side is browned.
 Flip and apply some more oil and cover and cook.
 Your golden vadas are ready to serve.

 - Make sure that your lentil mash is very dry.
 Do not use any water when blending the lentils.
 A slightly coarse mash is fine.

 - Always add onion and salt only before you are planning to cook else your vada batter will get soggy.

 - You can make the lentil mash and store in the fridge for a couple of days.
 Add onion and salt before frying.

 - Add green chillies as per taste and how much heat you like.

 - You can use other lentils like moong dal or orange lentils in the same recipe.

-This is a vegan healthy snack recipe.
-If you liked this recipe, I request you to leave a star * rating either on the recipe card or in the comments.
+If you liked the recipe, I request you to leave a star * rating.
+Thanks.